How do departments arrange to send Excess University Property to University Surplus & Salvage?

 It depends on the volume of property needing to be moved and the time allotted to remove the property.
 Departments needing building(s), floor(s), suite(s) and/or multiple loads of property picked up, need to give prior notice, at least 45 business days, of the required completion date.
-Department(s) requesting removal of property may need to involve the Space Planning and Management Department, Environmental Health and Safety Department and/or Campus Design and Construction Department in the clean out of the property.
+Department(s) requesting removal of property may need to involve the Space Planning and Management Department, Occupational and Environmental Health and Safety Department and/or Campus Design and Construction Department in the clean out of the property.
 In addition, the requesting department may need to retain a professional moving company(s) and/or the Moving Services Department to bring the property to us.

 Will University Surplus & Salvage disassemble, dismantle or take apart property or furniture being turned over to them?

 University Surplus & Salvage will not dismantle equipment or furniture attached to walls, floors, ceilings, roofs, pipes, electrical conduit, ducting, plumbing, etc… and property like modular cubicles which becomes one large unit.
-The department is responsible to have the property dismantled or have Plant Operations prepare the property for removal.
+The department is responsible to have the property dismantled or have Facility Operations prepare the property for removal.

 Will University Surplus & Salvage pick up emergency orders?